-President-elect Joe Biden’s top foreign policy appointments – Antony Blinken as Secretary of State and Jake Sullivan as National Security Advisor – both supported reentering the Iran nuclear deal negotiated by the Obama administration in 2015 and abandoned by the Trump administration in 2018.
+President-elect Joe Biden’s top foreign policy appointments – Antony Blinken as Secretary of State, Wendy Sherman as Deputy Secretary of State, and Jake Sullivan as National Security Advisor – all supported reentering the Iran nuclear deal negotiated by the Obama administration in 2015 and abandoned by the Trump administration in 2018.
 General Lloyd Austin (ret.), Biden’s pick for Secretary of Defense, dealt with Iranian threats as the head of U.S. Central Command from 2013 to 2016.
 The following are their remarks by topic on Iran.

 Remarks at the American Jewish Committee Virtual Global Forum on June 17, 2020: “Iran would have to come back into full compliance [with the 2015 nuclear deal] and unless until it did, obviously, all sanctions would remain in place.